edi3/vocab/bsp.md

 Type: rdf:Property

-Comments: <br/>The code specifying the description of these haulage instructions.<br/>The code specifying a description of this supply chain trade line item.<br/>The code specifying a description of these transport instructions.<br/>A code specifying a description of these handling instructions.<br/>The code specifying a description of these temperature setting instructions.<br/>The code specifying a description of these delivery instructions.<br/>The code specifying the description of these quarantine instructions.<br/>
+Comments: <br/>The code specifying the description of these haulage instructions.<br/>The code specifying a description of this supply chain trade line item.<br/>A code specifying a description of these handling instructions.<br/>The code specifying a description of these transport instructions.<br/>The code specifying a description of these temperature setting instructions.<br/>The code specifying a description of these delivery instructions.<br/>The code specifying the description of these quarantine instructions.<br/>

 Domains: